-This year we have refreshed our '10 Warning Signs of Dementia' infographic which visually depicts 10 of the most common signs which may be related to the onset of Dementia.
-For the high-resolution version please visit: Warning signs of dementia infographic | Alzheimer's Disease International (ADI) (alzint.org)
+Last year we have refreshed our '10 Warning Signs of Dementia' infographic which visually depicts 10 of the most common signs which may be related to the onset of dementia.
+Additionally we also have a poster which depicts the 12 modifiable risk factors for dementia.